 City of Brownsville has not created a scheduled meter testing program, except for the source meters on the production side.
 Primary effort in managing source meters accuracy is through tracking of pumping totals on a monthly and annual basis.
 Figures are compared to past records for fluctuations or discrepancies in readings.
-Records compare same month pumping totals from earlier years, as well as looking at the year in its entirety.

-The city has replaced water service meters in 2019 and will follow the manufacturer's recommendations for testing.
+The city has replaced water service meters in 2019.
+Replacing the battery every ten-years is the single recommended maintenance step for meter services.
 The city will continue to watch billing records for discrepancies and will implement a test, repair, or replace meters when an irregularity is found.